Improved effectiveness of cardiovascular management:

-Newton-Wellesley Hospital, a member of the Partners HealthCare system, recognized that in order to meet quality measures and improve population health, it needed to build and expand team relationships across more than 30 large-group practices.
+Newton-Wellesley Hospital, a member of the Mass General Brigham system, recognized that in order to meet quality measures and improve population health, it needed to build and expand team relationships across more than 30 large-group practices.
 With the help of analytics, the hospital’s new population health coordinators were able to identify variations in chronic disease management across these practices and develop standardized best practices aimed at reducing costs through better outcomes for patients.

 Chronic diseases carry a significant cost for healthcare organizations and patients.
 In the U.S., 12 percent of adults have five or more chronic conditions.
 However, this patient population accounts for a disproportionate 41 percent of the $3.3 trillion in healthcare expenditures annually.3,4 Each year, seven out of ten deaths among Americans are from chronic diseases.5